 Mass Audubon Habitat Education Center & Wildlife Sanctuary

-- In operation since 1970, the Habitat Center is a sprawling 88-acre green space committed to environmental education.
+In operation since 1970, the Habitat Center is a sprawling 88-acre green space committed to environmental education.
 The best part about the center is that it is located just 7 miles from downtown Boston, making it accessible for many residents of the greater Boston area.
 When visiting, don’t miss the stunning Georgian style mansion that acts as the visitor’s center, as it can also be rented out for events and weddings.
-More about the Center and its hours can be found here.
+More about the Mass Audubon Habitat Education Center like its hours can be found at its web site.

 The green space afforded in Belmont is a nice change of pace to the liveliness of Boston.
 Don’t miss our post from Belmont’s neighbor, Arlington, and the history of the town.